-Loft Resumes Used VWO To Test Improved Messaging And Increased Purchases By 65%
+Loft Resumes Used VWO To Test Improved Messaging and Increased Purchases

 Using information from its customers’ resumes, Loft Resumes makes the documents more visually appealing.

 To help improve website conversion rates, the company hired Conversionlove.com, which uses VWO for its optimization requirements.